pcatach/pcatach.github.io/_posts/2023-05-03-stock-valuation.md

 the expected future cash flows of the company.

 To value a stock according to DCF, we project the future cash flows of the company and then discount them to the present.
+Microsoft has 7.411 billion outstanding shares, and its last reported net earnings are $71.5 bn.
-For example, we computed that the risk premium of MSFT is 9.5%.
+We computed that the risk premium of MSFT is 9.5%.

 Let's assume that this is going to be the case for the next 10 years.
 We'll also assume some growth: maybe we believe that Microsoft can grow at a rate of 12%